|Nutrition Facts (per serving)|

-Cut the rhubarb into 1-inch pieces.
-Place the rhubarb into an ovenproof dish.
-Sprinkle the sugar over.
+Preheat oven to 350 F. Cut rhubarb into 1-inch pieces.
+Place into an ovenproof dish.

-Bake in the preheated oven for approximately 15 minutes or until the rhubarb is cooked through but not falling apart.
+Bake for approximately 15 minutes or until rhubarb is cooked through but not falling apart.

-While the rhubarb is cooling, place all the crumble ingredients into a large baking bowl and roughly mash together to form lumpy crumbs.
-(Do not worry about making the mixture even and fine; you are looking for a rustic looking topping, an over-mixed crumble topping will not only look too fine, but it also will not be as crisp as the more rustic.)
+While rhubarb is cooling, place butter, flour, and brown sugar into a large baking bowl and roughly mash together to form lumpy crumbs.
+(Do not worry about making the mixture even and fine; you are looking for a rustic looking topping.)

-Pop the crumble mix into the refrigerator to cool down for 5 to 10 minutes.
+Place crumble mix into refrigerator for 5 to 10 minutes.

-Return the dish to the oven and cook for 30 to 35 minutes until the crumble is golden brown.
+Return to oven and cook for 30 to 35 minutes until crumble is golden brown.

 - You can also cook as individual puddings in ramekin dishes.

 Which Rhubarb Is Best for a Crumble?

-This recipe works best with Yorkshire Forced Rhubarb which is in season from late December to the end of March but there is no reason you cannot use outdoor summer rhubarb, just endure the stalks are young and fresh, the thick older varieties may be a little woody and will not roast.
+This recipe works best with Yorkshire Forced Rhubarb, which is in season from late December to the end of March, but there is no reason you cannot use outdoor summer rhubarb; just ensure the stalks are young and fresh—the thick older varieties may be a little woody and will not roast.

 Other crumbles recipes, where the rhubarb is stewed, can use either.

-The telling sign of fresh rhubarb is not only its bright color; the stalks should be firm and upright, the leaves a pale yellow never black.
+The telling sign of fresh rhubarb is not only its bright color; the stalks should be firm and upright and the leaves a pale yellow, never black.